-usage: ksconf snapshot [-h] [output FILE] [minimize] PATH [PATH]
+usage: ksconf snapshot [-h] [--output FILE] [--minimize] PATH [PATH ...]

 Build a static snapshot of various configuration files stored within a structured json export format.
 If the .conf files being captured are within a standard Splunk directory structure, then certain metadata and namespace information is assumed based on typical path locations.
 Individual apps or conf files can be collected as well, but less metadata may be extracted.

-positional arguments:

-PATH Directory from which to load configuration files.
-All .conf and .meta file are included recursively.
+Directory from which to load configuration files.
+All PATH

-optional arguments:

--h,help show this help message and exit
+.conf and .meta file are included recursively.

-output FILE, -o FIL E
+--output FILE, -o FILE

 Save the snapshot to the named files.
 If not provided,

 the snapshot is written to standard output.

-minimize Reduce the size of the JSON output by removing
+--minimize Reduce the size of the JSON output by removing

 whitespace.
 Reduces readability.